ShreeyaDesai/ShreeyaDesai/README.md

-<h6 align="left">👋 Hi there!
-I'm Shreeya Desai, a passionate data enthusiast.
-I recently completed Master's in Information Systems with a specialization in data science at Pace University.
-My data journey extends beyond textbooks, with over 7 years of hands-on experience Data and Business analysis, I'm honing my skills and exploring new horizons in the ever-evolving field of data science.</h6>
+<h5 align="left">👋 Hi there!
+I'm Shreeya Desai, a dedicated data enthusiast with a Master's degree in Information Systems, specializing in data science, from Pace University.
+My data journey spans over 7 years of practical experience in Data and Business Analysis, going far beyond the confines of textbooks.
+I'm continually refining my skills and delving into new frontiers in the dynamic realm of data science.
+Let's connect and explore the boundless possibilities data has to offer! </h5>

 ###